matsengrp/hyperfreq/README.md

 # Hyperfreq

+This software is python based hypermutation analysis tool.

 Because, ya know, we like to get hyperfreqy...

-This software is python based hypermutation analysis tool.

-## CLI
+## CLI usage

 Analysis